(Note: This post is about scholarships that cover your tuition. For scholarships that pay for your TOEFL exam fee, see Rachel’s post here.)

 TOEFL Scholarships from ETS

 The best known TOEFL-based scholarships come from the makers of the TOEFL test itself: ETS.
-ETS currently offers scholarships to high scoring students in four countries: India, Japan, South Korea, and Taiwan.
+ETS has most recently offered scholarships to high scoring students in four countries: India, Japan, South Korea, and Taiwan.

-Taiwanese and South Korean scholarship funds are somewhat smaller than the Indian and Japanese awards, and are paid out in local currency instead of USD.
-In Taiwan, 10 lucky and talented TOEFL exam takers receive 150,000 NTD (roughly 4,600 USD) each year.
-And in the annual South Korean scholarship competition, fifteen high achieving students are given scholarships of 2 million KRW (about 1,800 USD).
+Based on the 2015 data I researched in the past, Taiwanese and South Korean scholarship funds are somewhat smaller than the Indian and Japanese awards.
+Moreover, in Taiwan and South Korea, TOEFL scholarship funds and are paid out in local currency instead of USD.
+In Taiwan’s 2015 TOEFL scholarship competition, 10 lucky and talented TOEFL exam takers received 150,000 NTD (roughly 4,600 USD) each year.
+And in the 2015 South Korean scholarship competition, fifteen high achieving students are given scholarships of 2 million KRW (about 1,800 USD).

 TOEFL-based scholarships outside of ETS

-You need to be Indian, Korean, Japanese, Taiwanese, or Chinese to be eligible for the scholarships linked above.
-Now, I have some good news for the rest of you— if you have a good TOEFL score, there are other ways to get scholarships, no matter what country you’re from.
+You need to be a citizen or permanent resident of India, Korea, Japan, Taiwan, or China to be eligible for the scholarships linked above.
+Still, there are ways to “monetize” your TOEFL score, no matter which country you are from.
+If you did well on the TOEFL, there are other ways to get scholarships, no matter what country you’re from.

 Even if your university doesn’t offer any campus-based TOEFL scholarships, there are a number of international scholarship funds that consider your TOEFL score when you apply for rewards.
-Science Without Borders, an organization that gives Brazilian nationals scholarships to study science around the world, is open to applicants with a TOEFL iBT of 80 or higher.
+The King Abdullah Scholarship Program, an organization that gives Saudi nationals full scholarships to study abroad, is open to applicants with a TOEFL iBT of 88 or higher.
 Other foundations allow students to study almost any subject and be from almost any country.
 One of the better known global scholarships that looks at TOEFL scores is the U.S. State Department’s Fulbright Program.